Alfred Wainwright

-Alfred Wainwright MBE (17 January 1907 – 20 January 1991), who preferred to be known as A. Wainwright or A.W., was a British fellwalker, guidebook author and illustrator.
+Alfred Wainwright MBE (17 January 1907 – 20 January 1991), who preferred to be known as A. Wainwright or A.W., was an English fellwalker, guidebook author and illustrator.
 His seven-volume Pictorial Guide to the Lakeland Fells, published between 1955 and 1966 and consisting entirely of reproductions of his manuscript, has become the standard reference work to 214 of the fells of the English Lake District.
 Among his 40-odd other books is the first guide to the Coast to Coast Walk, a 182 mi long-distance footpath devised by Wainwright which remains popular today.